JustinFletcher/visuomotor-deep-optics/README.md

 # Visuomotor Deep Optics

 This repository implements an active deep optics approach, in which an agent model is trained to control an optomechanical system to mazimize episodic reward from an environment that, in turn, contains a task model.
-We train the

 ## Install